-Language technique plays an essential role in writing a story or an essay.
+Language technique plays an essential role in writing a story or assignment writing.
 There is a wide range of language techniques.
 Before we go further, it’s important for us to know the definition of Language techniques.

 What is language technique?